department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/contact-information/bad-address-indicator/discovery/documentation.md

 -   New model reminders for Address change can help if a user accidentally updates home address instead of mailing address

 ## Possible Solutions:

 **Primary Alert Requirements**
 -   Once logged in, Inform user that there is an update to be made
 -   Convey that this update is important (and why) so it not ignored

 **Secondary Alert Requirements**
 -   Can this be combined with email after a certain period of time?

 **+ Related**
 -   Related: Hint text to clearly convey what mailing address is

 ### Option 1:

-**On overall Profile:**

-Forced edit through entire page alert (one-per-page).
+-   **On overall Profile:** Forced edit through entire page alert (one-per-page).
 Page that appears upon entering Profile and does not disappear until mailing address is updated.
 Using one-per-page editing - good opportunity to try out.

 *Photos*

-### Option 2:
+### Option 2: (Preferred)

-**On pages other than in Profile:**

-In-line, profile-wide alert + 1 of the options for Contact Information page
+-   **On pages other than in Profile:** In-line, profile-wide alert + 1 of the options for Contact Information page

-**On Contact Page:**

-Either in-line alerts within page or only alert on page that prevents anything else from being done until edited (like notification settings)
+-   **On Contact Page:** Either in-line alerts within page or only alert on page that prevents anything else from being done until edited (like notification settings)

 *Photos*

 ### Additional:

-Outside of profile, alerts could be located in MyVA to alert Veterans that changes are needed on Profile:
+-   Outside of profile, alerts could be located in MyVA to alert Veterans that changes are needed on Profile:

 *Photo / Photo*

+## Meeting with Tom to understand restraints on alert timing
+Met with Tom to discuss any limitations to when/how to display alerts.
+He established that there is nothing that would prevent alerts from being be displayed immediately as Veteran enters Profile.
+Once updated, alerts can also be removed immediately.

-## Remaining Overall Questions for Samara and Marci :
+## Feedback from Samara and Marci

--   How critical is this?
-Is it urgent enough to warrant preventing Veterans from doing anything else on Profile until they have updated this address?

--   Can email be sent out after a certain amount of time?
-So not as many are needed?

--   Would we consider placing something in the healthcare-related section of MyVA due to this address being related to prescriptions?
+-   Email blast will act as the primary notifier - with alerts directly on the page as a secondary method to prompt updates.

+-   We will go the route that includes less forceful, in-line alerts.
+We want users to update this, but we do not want to block any part of Profile in the meantime.

+-   The inclusion of something in MyVA (healthcare section or near "Go to profile") could be possible for future work but will not be addressed in this work.

+## Other Considerations:

+-   It is possible that in some cases, an address flagged as wrong could be correct.
+In final design, we need to incorporate the ability to approve address and override flag - like the solution already built in to confirm an address that has been flagged as incorrect.